LegendPlayz83/adr-pf/README.md

 # adr-pf
 This is a PCB made in Pathfinder consisting of 4 keys, 4 LEDs, 4 Resistors, and an XIAO rp2040.
+I wanted to make a PCB using Xiao RP2040 as the microcontroller along some LEDs for small fun :p

 3D view- <br>
 <img width="751" height="477" alt="3d vuew" src="https://github.com/user-attachments/assets/548d3764-ba32-48c1-b416-0f08228d6226" />